Welcome to Montana, your new dream ski destination.

 Best grass-roots resort

-While out-of-state visitors generally beeline straight to Big Sky, in-the-know Bozeman residents and college students head instead to the cold smoke powder and mellow vibe of community-owned Bridger Bowl.
+While out-of-state visitors generally beeline straight to Big Sky, in-the-know Bozeman residents and college students head to the cold smoke powder and mellow vibe of community-owned Bridger Bowl.
 Run as a non-profit since 1955, Bridger combines big skiing (2000 acres of terrain, 2600 vertical feet, seven chairlifts) and a great range of terrain with some of the most wallet-friendly rates in the state.

-Excellent ski school and day care programs cater to kids aged four and up, while the highest runs on the Ridge are reserved for expert skiers equipped with an avalanche receiver.
+Excellent ski school and daycare programs cater to kids aged four and up, while the highest runs on the Ridge are reserved for expert skiers equipped with an avalanche receiver.

-Lift tickets: $70 online, with discounts for three- or five-day tickets.
-Ski/board rentals from $40 on the mountain, cheaper in Bozeman town.
+Lift tickets: $82 online, with discounts for three- or five-day tickets.
+Ski/board rentals from $50 on the mountain, cheaper in Bozeman town.

 Getting to Bridger Bowl: The resort is a 16-mile drive northeast of Bozeman.
-Free bus shuttles operate from the town's Montana State University or rent a car from Bozeman airport.
+Free bus shuttles operate from the town's Montana State University, or rent a car from Bozeman airport.

-5. Red Lodge Mountain is perfect for cross-country skiers
+5. Red Lodge Mountain

 Best for small-town charm